jweiland-net/maps2/Documentation/Introduction/Index.rst

 If you found a bug, it would be cool if you notify us about that over the `Bug Tracker <https://github.com/jweiland-net/maps2/issues>`_ of Github.

+Plugin "Search within Radius" can only be used on MySQL/MariaDB database storages, because we are using function ACOS, SIN and RADIANS which are not available on other database storages.

 What does it do?
 ----------------